pascal-fb-martin/echttp/README.md

+# The echttp Library

-# Overview
+## Overview
-A minimal HTTP server to serve as an application console for configuration and monitoring.
+This is a minimal HTTP server library to serve as an application console for configuration and monitoring.

-This is a small HTTP/1.1 server designed with a simple API in plain C and minimal dependencies.
+It implements a small HTTP/1.1 server designed with a simple API in plain C and limited dependencies.
 The target use case is an application that needs to be administrated or monitored remotely, or that exports (or is the client of) a web API.
 Typically this application would run on a Raspberry Pi or an old mini PC acting as a home server, running Linux.

-There is no security mechanism planned at this time: use this library only for applications accessible from a protected network.
+There is no security mechanism planned at this time: use this library for applications only accessible from inside a protected network.
-(In the long term, it will eventually interface with a TLS library and manage accounts, but don't hold your breath..)
+(In the long term, it may eventually interface with a TLS library and manage accounts, but don't hold your breath..)

 After initializing the HTTP server, and then completing its own initialization, the application reacts to file descriptor events and HTTP requests as provided by the HTTP server.

 This web server can be configured to use dynamic port allocation for its server socket.
 Before you hit your head against the proverbial wall trying to understand why the hell this is even allowed, please take a look at [houseportal](https://github.com/pascal-fb-martin/houseportal).

-# Installation
+## Installation

 * Clone the repository.
 * cd echttp
 * make
 * sudo make install (this installs files in the /usr/local tree)

-Use the OpenSSL and -lechttp options when building your application.
+Use the OpenSSL, -lmagic and -lechttp options when building your application.
 For example:

 ```
-cc -o httpserver httpserver.c -lechttp -lssl -lcrypto
+cc -o httpserver httpserver.c -lechttp -lssl -lcrypto -lmagic
 ```

-# Example
+## Minimum viable example
 Below is an example of a small, but fully functional web server written using echttp.
 This server returns pages from the current directory as well as an embedded welcome message.

 ```